 - Be a United States citizen

 - Possess a valid Colorado driver’s license by the time of hire, with a clean driving record

-- Pass written, physical and medical exam
+- Pass written, physical, and medical exams

 - Submit to a psychological exam and attend an integrity interview